Azlothe/CS157C-1/README.md

+# Running this applicaiotn
+1. Run 'cassandra' in console
+2. Run app through npm run dev or npm run in main directory

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.